Apa2002/Sleep-Apnea-Mlp/README.md

 *The author of the dataset states that the data is synthetic and generated for illustrative purposes.*

+## Additional Components

+**Graphical User Interface (GUI):**
+This project includes a custom-developed graphical user interface (GUI) implemented in C# for model demonstration and user interaction.
+**Note:** The original article did not provide any GUI implementation; this component was independently designed and developed as part of this project.

 ## License

 This project is distributed under the [Creative Commons Attribution Non-Commercial 4.0 License (CC BY-NC 4.0)](https://creativecommons.org/licenses/by-nc/4.0).